Al-Malyk/Election_Analysis/README.md

   - Denver
   - Jefferson

-  -Arapahoe made up for 6.7% of the votes in this election with 24,801 votes -Denver turned out 82.8% votes in this election with 306,055 registered votes -Jefferson made up the rest of the votes which was 10.5% of the votes in the election with 38,855 votes
+  - Arapahoe made up for 6.7% of the votes in this election with 24,801 votes
+  - Denver turned out 82.8% votes in this election with 306,055 registered votes
+  - Jefferson made up the rest of the votes which was 10.5% of the votes in the election with 38,855 votes

- -The County with the biggest turnout is Denver county with 82.8% of the votes (306,055 votes)
+ - The County with the biggest turnout is Denver county with 82.8% of the votes (306,055 votes)